Field Trips and Field Experiences

 The Fox River is a major resource in the area and the main focus of the 1000 Islands Conservancy Zone.
 It has been central to our history, industry, and environment.
 In celebration of World Rivers Day, 1000 Islands Environmental Center will hold its first Focus on the Fox event to highlight the wonderful resource that we have right here in our backyards.

-The event will be held on September 24, 2022 from 10 AM until 3 PM and will feature a river cleanup, nature hikes, fishing, a scavenger hunt and more.
+The event will be held on September 24, 2022, from 10 AM until 3 PM and will feature a river cleanup, nature hikes, fishing, a scavenger hunt, and more.
 This is a free, family-focused event.
-All is welcome to attend!
+All are welcome to attend!